RaniSaed/RamatGan/README.md

 Users can perform actions such as adding or updating driving license applications, managing users, conducting tests, detaining or releasing licenses, and more.
 * System Administration:
 Administrators have additional privileges to manage application and test types, view system-wide information, and maintain security settings.
-### Note:
-* Certain features are marked as "Not Implemented Yet" in the interface, indicating planned enhancements or areas under development.
-* Feel free to contribute to this project by providing feedback, suggesting new features, or submitting pull requests. contact us at hamzalafsioui@gmail.com